-It is rare to find a paddler in a one piece neoprene wetsuit, as it can restrict arm mobility and breathing.
-Should you choose a one piece we recommend the farmer John or Jane style for paddling.
+It is rare to find a paddler in a one-piece neoprene wetsuit, as it can restrict arm mobility and breathing.
+Should you choose a one-piece we recommend the Farmer John or Farmer Jane style for paddling.
 These sleeveless suits are designed to insulate your core, (aka the most important parts of your body) while leaving your arms free to paddle!

 Many choose to buy neoprene tops and bottoms separately, which are more comfortable, and can be worn together or separately.
 Neoprene is available in several thicknesses ranging from .5 to 6mm.
 3mm neoprene being the most common for paddlers, and 6 mm primarily for surfing.
 Neoprene acts as an evaporation barrier, allowing a thin layer of water to seep in between your skin and the neoprene, trapping it there.
 That water retains your body heat and adds to the natural insulation properties of the neoprene to keep you warm.